FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 3D virtual trajectory and import tool model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Trajectory drawing**：When running the teaching program, turn on the trajectory drawing function, and the 3D model of the robot will describe the trajectory of the robot movement.
+**Trajectory drawing**:When running the teaching program, turn on the trajectory drawing function, and the 3D model of the robot will describe the trajectory of the robot movement.

-**Import tool model**：Click the "Import" button, and the tool model can be displayed on the end of the robot after the tool model is imported.
+**Import tool model**:Click the "Import" button, and the tool model can be displayed on the end of the robot after the tool model is imported.
 Currently, the tool model file formats supported are STL and DAE.

 .. image:: teaching_pendant_software/020.png
    :width: 3in